SustainableCommunityDevelopmentHub/hugo_site/content/clinic/curate.md

 The goal is to continue to refine our library such that it remains useful and topical for current SCD Design concerns and well informed planning discussions.

+# Discussing context

+Working agreements: A Sustainable Community Development suggests that we each are seeking land uses that will allow for future human habitation.

+By accepting working agreements in a discussion, SCD Clinic participants can a

+  Topics

+  - Climate effects on water resources

+  - Local river and lake water quality issues